 As easy as this might sound, it is not always as easy for the Crown to prove each of these things.
 There are also serious consequences if one if convicted and found guilty of a drug offence.
 Certain offences include the potential to be imprisoned for varying periods of time.

-For these reasons, it is highly recommended to consult with defence lawyer, Jeff Gindin to discuss your situation and to obtain the best outcome possible.
+For these reasons, it is highly recommended to consult with defence lawyer, Jeffrey J. Gindin, Q.C. to discuss your situation and to obtain the best outcome possible.
 Call now for a free consultation.